Titleist CB vs. MB: Which Is Better?

 Titleist CB vs. MB: Similarities

-Both iron models exhibit similar features.
+Both iron models exhibit some similar features.
 They are forged from 1025 carbon steel with progressive blade length for exceptional playability and feel.

 The loft, length, and lie are all the same, making it relatively easy to join a combo or mixed set of the two models.